thisguygil/bobo/README.md

       * `track <query>` - Search SoundCloud for a track
       * `playlist <query>` - Search SoundCloud for a playlist
       * `album <query>` - Search SoundCloud for an album
+* `/lyrics` - Get the lyrics of the currently playing track
 * `/pause` - Pauses the current track
 * `/resume` - Resumes the current track
 * `/skip` - Skips the current track